-A trust is created by the transfer of property by its owner (called the settlor) to a trustee who holds the property for the benefit of another person or persons (called beneficiaries).
+A trust is created by the transfer of property by its owner (called the settlor or grantor) to a trustee who holds the property for the benefit of another person or persons (called beneficiaries).

 The settlor transfers assets into the name of the trustee of the trust.
 Assets can include land, houses, bank accounts, stock accounts, and other assets; these then pass automatically to the trust's beneficiaries when the settlor dies.
 When the settlor acquires additional assets, he can title those in the name of the trustee of the trust and add them to it.
 Some forms of assets can simply be listed in a document added to the trust document; title to real property must be formally recorded.

 Upon the death of the settlor, a successor trustee who is chosen by the settlor and named in the trust (this could be one or more of the beneficiaries, a trusted friend, a bank or attorney) takes over as trustee.
 The trustee is obligated to follow the instructions of the settlor set forth in the trust concerning the distribution of property and the payment of taxes and expenses.

 Like both marriages and wills, a trust that is correctly set up in one state remains valid if the person creating the trust moves to another state.
 Property from more than one state can be included in a trust.
 If an individual owns real property in more than one state, then a trust is a very useful planning tool to avoid having to probate an estate in several different states.